-In the case that more than one reasonable (plausible) Lewis structure can be drawn for a species, these structures are called resonance structures or resonance contributors.
+In cases in which more than one reasonable (plausible) Lewis structure can be drawn for a species, these structures are called resonance structures or resonance contributors.
 Resonance structures can be either equivalent or non-equivalent.

 Equivalent Resonance Structures

-Let’s consider the example of carbonate anion, CO32-:
+Let’s consider the example of the carbonate anion, CO32-:

-The actual structure of the carbonate anion is a combination of all the three equivalent resonance structures, that can be called a hybrid.
+The actual structure of the carbonate anion is a combination of all three equivalent resonance structures, which can be called a hybrid.
 What does the actual structure look like, and can we draw one structure on paper to show the actual structure?
-The actual structure can not be shown with a conventional Lewis structure, because the regular Lewis structures do not include partial charges, and there is two-thirds of a full negative charge on each oxygen atom in CO32-.
-An attempt to show the hybrid structure can be by using dashed lines to show that the bond between carbon and oxygen is somewhere between a single and double bond, and each oxygen atom has partial charges.
+The actual structure can not be shown with a conventional Lewis structure because the regular Lewis structures do not include partial charges, and there are two-thirds of a full negative charge on each oxygen atom in CO32-.
+An attempt to show the hybrid structure can be done by using dashed lines to show that the bond between carbon and oxygen is somewhere between a single and double bond, and each oxygen atom has partial charges.

 The delocalized charges can also be represented by the calculated electrostatic potential map of the electron density in the CO32- anion.
 In an electrostatic potential map, regions with different charges are shown in different colours.
-More specifically, colours trending towards red means higher negative charges, while colours trending toward blue means more positive charge (the colour system generated by different softwares might not be same, but will follow the same trend).
-In the electrostatic potential map of carbonate anion below, the same shade of red of all three oxygen atoms indicate the equal charge distribution at the three oxygen atoms.
+More specifically, colours trending towards red mean higher negative charges, while colours trending toward blue mean more positive charges (the colour system generated by different types of software might not be same, but they will follow the same trend).
+In the electrostatic potential map of the carbonate anion below, the same shade of red of all three oxygen atoms indicates the equal charge distribution at the three oxygen atoms.